 Kathy Head has lived in Denver since 1975.
 She and her husband, Denny raised their three children in Park Hill, where they attended Denver Public Schools.
 When they became empty nesters, they moved to Cherry Creek North, where Kathy helped form Cherry Creek North Neighborhood Association.
 She served as president for three years and remained on the board until moving to Lowry in 2018.
-Kathy earned her MSW from University of Denver and worked for most of her career as a mediator, both in the private and public sector.
-Kathy is currently Chair of LUN.
+Kathy earned her Masters of Social Work from University of Denver and worked for most of her career as a mediator, both in the private and public sector.
+Kathy is currently Chair of LU

 Carla McConnell came to Denver in 1981 after graduate school in New Mexico.
 She and husband, Jim Perlberg, bought a Lowry home in 2004.
 Her educational and professional background is in Landscape Architecture, Architecture and Planning.
 Carla served five years as an Urban Design Architect in the Denver Planning Office after retiring from the National Park Service as a planner.
 She is on the LCMA Board, the Lowry and Boulevard One Design Review Committees and the Paddington Station Board.
 Her previous volunteer service includes the Historic Denver Board and the Denver Landmarks Commission.